 Fill in the circle next to the same filing status you checked on your federal tax return.
-If you did not file a federal tax return, you should fill in the circle that corresponds to the filing status you would have been entitled to if you had filed a federal income tax return.
+If you did not file a federal tax return, you should fill in the circle that corresponds to the filing status you would have been entitled to if you had filed a federal tax return.
 If your federal return does not reflect a North Carolina address, you must attach a copy of your federal tax return to your state tax return.

-If you file a joint federal return and your spouse is a nonresident of North Carolina who had no North Carolina taxable income, you may file a joint state return or a married filing separately state return.
-If you choose to file a separate North Carolina return, you must complete either a federal return as married filing separately reporting only your income and deductions or a schedule showing the computation of your separate income and deductions and attach it to your North Carolina return.
+If you file a joint federal return and your spouse is a nonresident of North Carolina who had no North Carolina taxable income, you may file a joint N.C. tax return or a married filing separately N.C. tax return.
+If you choose to file a separate N.C. return, you must complete either a federal return as married filing separately reporting only your income and deductions or a schedule showing the computation of your separate income and deductions and attach it to your N.C. tax return.